Aerial surveys of river habitats

 Aerial surveys of coastal habitats

-In coastal and estuarine environments, aerial surveys and satellites are an ideal way to gather data in these often hostile and inaccessible areas.
+Aerial surveys and satellites are an ideal way to gather data in coastal and estuarine environments, which can be inaccessible and dangerous.

 Aerial and satellite data are used to map the extent and distribution of different sediment types, as well as other habitats including intertidal biotopes and features of conservation importance, such as intertidal Sabelleria reef and eel grass.

 APEM often combines aerial surveys with ground validation surveys, which together provide a detailed and robust dataset.
-This also allows the work of field survey teams on the ground to be targeted to where it is needed, saving time and increasing efficiency.
+The aerial surveys mean that field teams on the ground can be targeted to where they are needed, making surveys more efficient and saving time.

 Aerial surveys of terrestrial habitats